 Plant-based nutrition does not mean a boring diet full of plain steamed or raw vegetables on a bed of rice and beans (though it certainly can if that excites you).
 There is also a world of healthy desserts, snacks, treats, and flavourful, hearty meals that fill you up and can leave you feeling fantastic.

 Generally speaking, a plant-based diet consists of a rich and varied diet made of vegetables, fruits, tubers, whole grains, nuts, seeds, and legumes.
 Each of these categories has a long list of options within.
 Taken altogether, a whole-food, plant-based diet is full of colourful, nutrient-rich, unprocessed (or lightly processed) foods.

 Why Choose a Plant-based Diet?

-A plant-based diet is high in nutrients, fibre, vitamins, and minerals.
-It is also typically lower in calories, saturated fat, and cholesterol.
+A plant-based diet is high in fibre, vitamins, and minerals.
+It is also typically lower in calories, SFA, and cholesterol compared to diets comprised of more animal-based foods.
 This method of eating can also be linked to many health benefits, from improved heart health, to lower risk of type 2 diabetes, to healthy weight loss, to reduced inflammation, and much more.